You need to make art. You can, you should, and you must make art.

 Yes, I’m talking to you.
-I’m talking to the artists and the non-artists.
-I’m talking to the dreamers, the I-wish-I-could-do-thats, the self proclaimed lackers of creativity, and even the seasoned professionals who are losing touch with their craft.
+I’m talking to the artists and the non-artists and I’m talking to the dreamers, the I-wish-I-could-do-thats, the self-proclaimed lackers of creativity, and even the seasoned professionals who are losing touch with their craft.

-We all need to make art.
+We all should make art.
 I’m not saying you need to make it into a career.
 You don’t even need to share it with anyone around you, but you should most definitely make art.
 And here’s why:

 1. Art connects you with others.